-It is available for free (account required) for major browsers, desktop PC, and mobile phones, but a premium option is available for advanced error and plagiarism checking.
+It is available for free (account required) for browsers, desktop PC, and mobile phones, but a premium option is available for advanced error and plagiarism checking.

-It’s not available on as many platforms as Grammarly, but it’s good enough to help you fix those grammar errors on desktop computers and mobile phones.
+It’s not available on as many platforms as Grammarly, but it’s good enough to help you fix grammar errors on desktop computers and mobile phones.

 Grammarly vs. Linguix